AngleSharp/AngleSharp/README.md

 A very detailed [changelog](CHANGELOG.md) exists.
 If you are just interested in major releases then have a look at [our own releases document](doc/Releases.md).

+## .NET Foundation

+This project is supported by the [.NET Foundation](https://dotnetfoundation.org).

 ## License

 The MIT License (MIT)